JetBrains/cadence-examples/README.md

 cadence storage list
 ```

 ## Completions

-cadence CLI uses click for its command line interface. click can automatically generate completion files for bash, fish, and zsh which can either be generated and sourced each time your shell is started or, generated once, save to a file and sourced from there.
+Cadence CLI uses click for its command line interface. click can automatically generate completion files for bash, fish,
+and zsh which can either be generated and sourced each time your shell is started or, generated once, save to a file and
+sourced from there.
 The latter version is much more efficient.

 To enable shell completions:

 ### bash

 ```bash
 echo 'eval "$(_CADENCE_COMPLETE=bash_source cadence)"' >> ~/.bashrc
 ```

 ### zsh

 ```zsh
 echo 'eval "$(_CADENCE_COMPLETE=zsh_source cadence)"' >> ~/.zshrc
 ```

 ### fish

 ```shell
 echo 'eval (env _KHAL_COMPLETE=fish_source khal)"' >> ~/.config/fish/completions/khal.fish
 ```

 ---